 2.1.4 List and classification

 Aristotle discusses thirteen ways in which refutations can be sophistical and divides them into two groups.
-The first group, introduced in chapter 4 of On Sophistical Refutations, are those Aristotle considers dependent on language (in dictione), and the second group, introduced in chapter 5, is characterized as not being dependent on language (extra dictionem).
-Chapter 6 reviews all the fallacies from the view point of failed refutations and chapter 7 explains how the appearance of correctness is made possible for each fallacy.
+The first group, introduced in Chapter 4 of On Sophistical Refutations, includes those Aristotle considers dependent on language (in dictione), and the second group, introduced in Chapter 5, includes those characterized as not being dependent on language (extra dictionem).
+Chapter 6 reviews all the fallacies from the view point of failed refutations, and Chapter 7 explains how the appearance of correctness is made possible for each fallacy.
 Chapters 19–30 advise answerers on how to avoid being taken in by sophistical refutations.

 There are seven kinds of sophistical refutation that can occur in the category of refutations not dependent on language: accident, secundum quid, consequent, non-cause, begging the question, ignoratio elenchi and many questions.